quinfer/quarto-analytics-template/README.md

 ## AI policy

 If you use AI (for example ChatGPT, GPT-3, Codex etc ..) in this class, you **must** create a section in your Appendix entitled **My AI use explained**, see details below.
+Students' most use GitHub for their project, and misuse of AI will be presumed if students' fail to stage-committ-push regular updates before they submit their final project.

 Be aware of the limits of ChatGPT: